tabrezakhtar/portfolio2024/src/pages/posts/dev-with-8gb.md

 <a href="https://res.cloudinary.com/dx8d5hlk1/image/upload/v1765857039/speccy_sskhc2.png" target="_blank"><img src="https://res.cloudinary.com/dx8d5hlk1/image/upload/v1765857039/speccy_sskhc2.png" alt="PC specifications" width="300"></a>

 The only downside is the 8GB of RAM.
-I had a quick check of the motherboard and saw that it supports up to 32GB.
+I had a quick check on the motherboard and saw that it supports up to 32GB.
 I bought it fully expecting to max out the RAM.
 I didn't realise that RAM prices are through the roof right now with little availability.

 Looks like I won't be upgrading any time soon😒